 5.2.5 Paging function

 The gNB-CU is responsible for filtering target cells for paging based on the UE Radio Capability for Paging.
+The gNB-CU may send the recommended SSB beams to the gNB-DU for paging over the indicated SSB beams.

+Editor’s note: this is to be revisited upon RAN2 feedback.

 The gNB-DU is responsible for transmitting the paging information according to the scheduling parameters provided.
 The gNB-DU also takes the UE paging capability into account for paging when provided by the gNB-CU.